Israel Biddle

 The Richarts of Macon had a carriage shop which Henry Ford bought and placed in Greenfield Village, Dearborn, Michigan.
 It is still there to see.
 There are Richart pictures and documents at the Ford Research Center.
 Specifically there is a ledger that Robert Richart kept through the years.

 Richart Family Notes, letter of 13 Aug 1949 to William's children [first part of this letter is recorded under Amanda's son, William]: "And wasn't your grandmother, Amanda . . . a brave woman too?
-After your grandfather's death . . . she remained out there in the wilderness at Lee Lake, near Ceresco, MI, so far away then from any of her own folks at Macon, MI, and worked so hard to keep her family together and brought them all up to become such a nice bunch of folks.
+After your grandfather's death . . . she remained out there in the wilderness at Lee Lake, near Ceresco, Michigan, so far away then from any of her own folks at Macon, MI, and worked so hard to keep her family together and brought them all up to become such a nice bunch of folks.
 A woman that can do all that alone is a genius.
 That was your grandmother."

 History of South Dakota, p 1799: "Here [on the homestead farm in Michigan after the death of her husband] the devoted mother [Amanda] reared her children to years of maturity and here remained until 1899, when she came to Brookings and was made a welcome acquisition to the family circle of her son, the subject of this review, who accorded her the utmost filial solicitude until she was summoned to the life eternal . . .."